shanpri03/YUBI_CapstoneProject/README.md

    Back End : Ruby on Rails,
    Database : postgresql

-Contributed by : Sowmiya and Priya.
+Contributed by : Sowmya and Priya.

-About React.
+# About React.

 The main objective of ReactJS is to develop User Interfaces (UI) that improves the speed of the apps.
 It uses virtual DOM.